Primal Slide

 the one-string diddley bow, beating out a rhythm on the single wire string, while changing its

-pitch with a whiskey bottle slide.
-I am working to explore the limits of this primal instrument by moving beyond
+pitch with a flat glass bottle slide.
+I am working to explore the limits of this primal instrument by

 The diddley bow is of African-American origin, probably developed from